cnag-aat/assembly_pipeline/README.md

                         Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
 Example: '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...``

-If you want to improve an already polished assembly, you can give it to the pipeline by using the option ``--postpolish-assemblies POSTPOLISH_ASSEMBLIES [POSTPOLISH_ASSEMBLIES ...]
+If you want to start the pipeline after polishing on an already existing assembly, you can give it to the pipeline by using the option ``--postpolish-assemblies POSTPOLISH_ASSEMBLIES [POSTPOLISH_ASSEMBLIES ...]
-                        Dictionary with assemblies for whic postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
+                        Dictionary with assemblies for which postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
 Example:
                         '{"assembly1":"s04.1_p03.1"}' '{"assembly2"="s04.2_p03.2"}' ...``

+To evaluate and produce the final pretext file on a curated assembly, use ``--curated-assemblies CURATED_ASSEMBLIES [CURATED_ASSEMBLIES ...]
+                        Dictionary with assemblies that have already been curated.
+Evaluations and read alignment will be perforder.
+Example:
+                        '{"assembly1":"s04.1_p03.1"}' '{"assembly2":"s04.2_p03.2"}' ...``